Chemaclass/chemaclass.com/content/blog/_index.md

 # Blog

-I love writing about stuff that I find interesting and brings some value to my life, so I can share them with you.
+I enjoy writing about topics that I find exciting and bring some value to my life.

 ---